microsoft/BackupDwToBlob/README.md

 GO
 ```

-Use this table to track the backup location for the data warehouse.

 ### Azure Key Vault

 Azure Key Vault (AKV) is used to secure sensitive information for the complete backup process, and maybe I did go a little overboard with adding control database and server name to the Key Vault, but once you have a pattern established you follow it to the end!

 1. Add the MSI for ADF to your Key Vault as a Managed Applications Reader.
 2. Add the required secrets
-   * BackupBlobStorageLocation
+   * BackupBlobStorageLocation - The Azure BLOB location for the backup files
    * BackupDatabaseScopedCredentials
    * BackupDatabaseScopedCredentialsSecret
    * BackupServerMasterKey
-   * BackupServerUserName
-   * BackupServerUserPassword
+   * BackupServerUserName - The user name for the SQL user that will be used to login to the Azure Synapse Provisioned Pool database
+   * BackupServerUserPassword - The password for the SQL user that will be used to login to the Azure Synapse Provisioned Pool database
-   * SqlControlDatabase
+   * SqlControlDatabase - The name of the Azure SQL control database
+   * SqlControlUserName
    * SqlControlPassword
    * SqlControlServerName
-   * SqlControlUserName

 ---